gregsaun/BearExxa-V2/README.md

 ## Compatibility

+#### Frame

 The BearExxa V2 is compatible with both Original and Bear frames of Prusa MK2.5(S, S+) and MK3(S, S+).

-### Original Prusa firmware
+#### Original Prusa firmware

 The stock Prusa firmware is fully supported with the following conditions:
 - Self tests and XYZ calibrations need to be done with the [Bear calibration firmware](https://github.com/bear-lab-3d/Prusa-Firmware/releases/latest).
-All the normal printing routing, including first layer calibrations, will work as normal with the stock Prusa firmware.
+All the normal printing routine, including first layer calibrations, will work as normal with the stock Prusa firmware.
 Note that you can also safely use the Bear calibration firmware for printing daily
 - The thermal algorithm for the hotend introduced in the very latest Prusa firmwares can sometimes cause issues with the fast Revo heating.
 There are commands to use the previous standard method (we provide the documentation to do it)
 - For the beta version only: you will need to temporarily plug the stock hotend fan during self test procedure.
 The final version will be sold as a kit with a compatible fan and this will not be needed anymore